 Eye Care Professional’s Library

 The Dictionary of Eye Terminology is a vital resource for anyone working in the ophthalmology field.
-This easy to use resource includes detailed information on over five thousand anatomical terms and conditions common to eye care.
-Each word has a complete definition, acronyms, and other related terms, making it a vital first stop for researching any eye-related term.
+This easy to use support includes detailed information on over five thousand anatomical terms and conditions common to eye care.
+Each word has a complete definition, acronyms, and other related terms, making it a vital first stop for researching any eye-related name.